Paris Centre

+History

 In August 2016, ministers Jean-Michel Baylet, Bernard Cazeneuve and Estelle Grelier proposed reforms to the territorial division of Paris.
 The law was passed by the Senate in November and the National Assembly in February 2017.
 The reform grouped the first four arrondissements in political terms.
 Demographic changes meant that they had previously been overrepresented by over 20% in the city council in terms of population per seat, but the new entity had 101,764 inhabitants and eight seats, making it one seat per 12,720 inhabitants, 7% underrepresentation.